Relationship Advice If You Have HIV or AIDS

 Symptoms may include aching muscles and joints, sore throat and fever, and swollen glands.

-Antiretroviral medication taken daily, slows down the impact on the immune system.
+Antiretroviral medication taken daily slows down the impact on the immune system.
 Other medications and supplements may interact with this medication so medical advice should be sought in this regard.

-How HIV impacts Relationships
+How Human Immunodeficiency Virus impacts Relationships

 magic and cookie johnson surviving HIV